MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 -->
 To test new APIs and features, you would need to switch to a preview channel.
 The WebView2 Evergreen Runtime updates often to add new APIs and functionalities.

-**Why Use a Preview Channel?** The Evergreen WebView2 Runtime lacks the most recent experimental WebView2 APIs.
-To execute your WebView2 code with these experimental APIs, your app would need to run using WebView2 in an Edge preview channel (Beta, Dev, or Canary).
+**Why use a preview channel of WebView2?** The Evergreen WebView2 Runtime lacks the most recent experimental WebView2 APIs.
+To run your WebView2 code with these experimental APIs, your app would need to use WebView2 in an Edge preview channel (Beta, Dev, or Canary).
 We provide multiple methods to achieve this, and the Canary channel is recommended as it offers the latest experimental APIs.

 Interplay Between Prerelease SDK and Preview Channel: